kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/101-javascript-variables/103-scopes/index.md

 Block Scope: A block is any part of JavaScript code bounded by '{}'.
 Variables declared within a block can not be accessed outside that block.
 This Scope is only provided by the `let` and `const` keywords.
 If you declare a variable within a block using the `var` keyword, it will NOT have Block Scope.

+Local Scope: Local variables are only recognized inside their functions, variables with the same name can be used in different functions.
+Local variables are created when a function starts, and deleted when the function is completed. `var`, `let` and `const` all provide this Scope.

 Visit the following resources to learn more:

 - [JavaScript Scope](https://www.w3schools.com/js/js_scope.asp)